CenturyLinkCloud/chef-provisioning-vsphere/README.md

 - `create_timeout` - number of seconds to wait for a machine to be accessible after initiating provisioning (default 10 minutes)
 - `ready_timeout` - number of seconds to wait for customization to complete and vmware tools to come on line (default 5 minutes)

-## Other options

-- `ipv4_only` - whether a VM must have an IPv4 address before being considered ready.
-Default value: false

 ## More config examples

 ### Static IP and two additional disks of 20 and 50GB